 Local government grants and some trusts and foundations often provide smaller grants, and these entities do not always require tax deductibility as these grants can be specially designed for smaller organisations.

 These activities, and others, could be built into a fundraising plan to help generate income for the future while you consider the benefits and requirements of gaining DGR status.

-Myth 5: Fundraising is the responsibility of the fundraising department/company secretary (i.e. someone else)
+MYTH 5: Fundraising is the responsibility of someone else

 If you want to raise more money, with or without DGR status, fundraising becomes everyone’s responsibility.
 This means each person on the board – and, for larger organisations, the senior leadership team – has a responsibility to assist in growing the philanthropic culture of the organisation and helping to generate support and income for the organisation’s priorities.
 Which leads us to the plan which will articulate individual tasks, roles, and responsibilities to raise funds.

 MYTH 6: We don’t need a plan – we know what we’re doing